 It also said, “There is some evidence that electrical stimulation of the injected muscle may enhance the anti-spastic effects of BoNT-A (Hesse, Reiter et al 1998)”.
 Furthermore, “FES of the antagonist muscle may help to build up muscle strength and so enhance functional benefits (Hesse, Reiter et al 1998).”
 This suggests that electrical stimulation may be used in the agonist and antagonistic muscle after Botulinum toxin injection.

 FES is a valuable tool in managing spasticity

 The Xcite is a FES device which offers up to 12 channel electrical stimulation to provide stimulation to the agonist and antagonistic muscle.
 The Xcite can be a valuable tool for clinicians in using after Botulinum toxin injection for the management of spasticity.

-For more information on how the Xcite can be used after a Botulinum toxin injection please contact Matt White by filling out the form at the bottom of this page.
+For more information on how FES and the Xcite can be used after a Botulinum toxin injection please contact us by filling out the form at the bottom of this page.